-Approving Authority - The County Governing Body or the body designated by the County Governing Body to administer all or part of this ordinance.
+Approving Authority - The County Governing Body (BOCC) or the body designated by the County Governing Body to administer all or part of this ordinance.

-Architectural Significance - The term shall mean the historic landmark (1) portrays the environment of a group of people in an era of history characterized by a distinctive architectural style; (2) embodies those distinguishing characteristics of an architectural type; (3) is the work of an architect or master builder whose individual work has influence the development of the County or region; or (4) contains elements of architectural design, detail, materials or craftsmanship which represent a significant innovation.
+Architectural Significance - The term shall mean the historic landmark

+- a. portrays the environment of a group of people in an era of history characterized by a distinctive architectural style; - b. embodies those distinguishing characteristics of an architectural type; - c. is the work of an architect or master builder whose individual work has influence the development of the County or region; or - d. contains elements of architectural design, detail, materials or craftsmanship which represent a significant innovation.